Saeed-7/sfviewpager/README.md

         app:tab_height_max="60"
         app:icon_size="36"/>
 ```

+1. Actual numbers don't matter, just that it's a number
+⋅⋅1.
+Ordered sub-list

-..1.
-Add appNs in your attribute:<Enter>
+1. Add appNs in your attribute:
 ```
         xmlns:app="http://schemas.android.com/apk/res-auto"
 ```
-..2.
-Use 'title_size' attribute for text-size of TabLayout.
+2. Use 'title_size' attribute for text-size of TabLayout.
-..3.
-Use 'spacer_line_height' attribute for height of line between tablayout and viewpager.(you can use '0')
+3. Use 'spacer_line_height' attribute for height of line between tablayout and viewpager.(you can use '0')
-..4.
-Use 'tab_height' attribute for normal height of tabs in tablayout.
+4. Use 'tab_height' attribute for normal height of tabs in tablayout.
-..5.
-Use 'tab_height_max' attribute for height of select tab in tablayout.
+5. Use 'tab_height_max' attribute for height of select tab in tablayout.
-..6.
-Use 'icon_size' attribute for size of icon drawable.
+6. Use 'icon_size' attribute for size of icon drawable.

 3. Get references of SfViewpager in your Activity (or Fragment).
 ```